sanskarY07/UI-Designs/README.md

 # UI-Designs
-All the ui designs are included in it.
+Some of the best designs are included in it.